 -six selections in a trifecta box is 120 bets (wager cost multiplied by 120)

 Trifecta Key Box: Similar to an Exacta Key, a trifecta key box is when you have a strong opinion on one horse and want to cover more options for the other spots.
-A trifecta key (using all horses in other spots) is very costly as the Kentucky Derby has such a large field that most seasoned horse players will choose several other horses to accompany your key horse in the other spots.
+A trifecta key (using all horses in other spots) is very costly in large field races that most seasoned horse players will choose several other horses to accompany your key horse in the other spots.

 The definition of a superfecta bet is to correctly choose the horses which will finish the race first, second, third and fourth, in the correct order.
 A superfecta is similar to the exacta and trifecta play but adds the fourth-place finisher into the mix.
 As with exactas and trifectas, you can play the wager straight, boxed or keyed.
 But, as with exactas and trifectas, when you add more horses and combinations to your ticket the cost also goes up.